Zuiderzee Works: Background

 From 1200 to 1900 AD the Dutch reclaimed 940000 acre of land from the sea and 345000 acre by draining lakes, a total of 1285000 acre, but lost 1400000 acre of land to the Zuiderzee.
 Hendrik Stevin in 1667 was the first to publish a study ("How the Fury of the North Sea may be stopped and Holland may be protected against it") proposing to drain the Zuiderzee.
 After the IJ and Haarlemmermeer were drained in the mid-19th century, van Diggelen, Kloppenburg, and Faddegon proposed that the Zuiderzee also be drained.
 Test drilling by the Zuiderzeevereeniging found that about three quarters of the Zuiderzee would be useful land.
 Plans were developed during the second half of the nineteenth century to protect areas from the force of the open sea and creating new agricultural land.
 Cornelis Lely (after whom Lelystad is named) was an ardent supporter, an engineer, and later government minister.
-His 1891 plan was the basis for the development of what were to become the Zuiderzee Works.
+A group called the "Zuider Zee Society" began a thorough investigation as to the best means of closing and draining the Zuider Zee in 1886, and in 1891 Lely introduced his plan, which formed the basis for the development of what were to become the Zuiderzee Works.
 It consisted of a large dam connecting the northern tip of North Holland with the western coast of Friesland and the creation of initially four polders in the northwest, the northeast, southeast (later split in two), and southwest of what would be renamed the IJsselmeer (IJssel-lake).
 Two major lanes of open water were defined for shipping and drainage.
 The initial body of water affected by the project was 3500 km2.
 Opposition came from fishermen along the Zuiderzee who would lose their livelihood, and from others in coastal areas along the more northerly Wadden Sea.
 They feared higher water levels as a result of the closure.
 Other critics doubted whether the project was feasible financially.

-Queen Wilhelmina's 1913 throne speech urged reclamation of the Zuiderzee.
+Queen Wilhelmina's speech from the throne in 1913, urged reclamation of the Zuiderzee, and the requisite bill was introduced.
 When Lely became Minister of Transport and Public Works that year, he used his position to promote the Zuiderzee Works and gained support.
 The government started developing official plans to enclose the Zuiderzee.
-On January 13 and 14, 1916 the dikes at several places along the Zuiderzee broke under the stress of a winter storm, and the land behind them flooded, as had often happened in previous centuries.
+On 13 and 14 January 1916 the dikes at several places along the Zuiderzee broke under the stress of a winter storm, and the land behind them flooded, as had often happened in previous centuries.
 This flooding provided the decisive impetus to implement the existing plans to tame the Zuiderzee.
 In addition, a threatening food shortage during the other stresses of World War I added to widespread support for the project.
+Lely stressed the importance of extending the area of arable land, and estimated that 500000 acres of good land would be reclaimed from the clay soil, while the regions with a sand bottom would eventually become the IJsselmeer.

-On June 14, 1918, the Zuiderzee Act was passed.
+On 14 June 1918, the Zuiderzee Act was passed.

 The goals of the Act were threefold: